artefactual/atom-docs/user-manual/access-content/navigate.rst

 The sort button is a navigational element that appears on some browse and search pages throughout AtoM.
-It allows a user to change the sort order of the results being displayed, as either alphabetic,, most recent, or by identifier (or reference code).
+It allows a user to change the sort order of the results being displayed, as either alphabetic, most recent, or by identifier (or reference code).
 When the sort order is set to "Alphabetic," results are organized A-Z. When results are ordered by "Most recent" the most recently added and/or edited records in the results will appear at the top of the list, allowing users to discover new or recently updated content.

+On search and/or browse pages, the Sort button appears as a small :term:`drop-down menu` at the top right of the results.
+Hovering over the button reveals the option currently not selected - a user can click this option in the drop-down menu, and the page will reload in the new sort order.

 When the sort order is set to "Identifier," (or "Reference code" as it is labeled on the :term:`archival description` browse page), results are